 Visit us to learn all about energy, its generation, conversion and utilization.
 Joins us to explore energy efficiency within the home with hands-on experiments – generate your own electricity and learn about the advances in technology designed to save you money!

-Time to Breathe (Life of Breath, Durham University Centre for Medical Humanities and Durham University Library Learning Team)
+Catch your Breath (Life of Breath, Durham University Centre for Medical Humanities and Durham University Library Learning Team)

 You breathe over 20,000 times per day, mostly without even thinking about it!
 Breathing isn't just a bodily function; it's how we experience our lives.
 Explore some of the amazing things your breath allows you to do - make a picture with your breath and measure your lung volume.

 Science All Around You (Procter & Gamble)

 Join scientists from Proctor & Gamble to explore the amazing science behind some of the things that you use everyday.
 There's more than meets the eye to many of the items you find in your home...